Measuring progress is not about judging yourself.

 Evaluation provides insight into the effectiveness of your efforts.
 It allows you to measure progress, identify obstacles, and make necessary adjustments.
 Without evaluation, it’s easy to lose track and feel stuck.

-How to Evaluate Progress Effectively
+How to Review Your Progress Without Self-Criticism

 A simple yet effective way to track progress is through change evaluation.
 Here’s how you can do it: